synmetrix/synmetrix/README.md

 30ea14ddaa5e postgres:12           ...
 1m ago  Up 1m  5432/tcp
 ```

-It will take about 2-5 minutes to install all dependencies (Read logs by `docker-compose logs -f` to understand if it's finished).
+It will take about 2-5 minutes to install all dependencies, wait until `MLCraft Stack is ready` message.
+Read logs by `docker-compose logs -f` to understand if it's finished.

 ### Step 3: Try out MLCraft